 I would like to thank Shae for her openness in answering these questions, if you have any questions for Shae please feel free to ask them in the comments as I know she would be happy to answer.
 Alternatively, why not share your experiences in making a decision about how and where to ‘school’ your children.

-And be sure to visit Shae’s blog, Yay for Home, where she shares her story of being a mama to three small people.
+And be sure to visit Shae’s blog, Free Range in Suburbia, where she shares her story of being a mama to three small people.